-Bottleneck Lake and Snow Lake is a 10.3 mile lightly trafficked out and back trail located near Sandpoint, ID that features a river and is rated as moderate.
+Bottleneck Lake and Snow Lake is a 10.3 mile lightly trafficked out and back trail located near Sandpoint, Idaho that features a river and is rated as moderate.
 The trail is primarily used for hiking, walking, camping, and fishing and is accessible from July until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Love the lake and the trail is awesome and long it's 5.3 miles in and 5.3 out to snow lake.
 Good fishing!

 Great hike.
 Trailhead sign doesn't have much information on the actual trails.
 It felt like it was about 1.5 miles to the fork and the first sign saying the mileage.
 To the left is Snow Lake - 3 miles one way.
 The trail to Snow lake is a steady climb with huckleberries around the last 1 mile or so, just ripe this time of year.
 A pack mule train from the US Forest Service passed us just before the lake.
 They had been up on the trail and lake doing some trail maintenance and they did a great job!
 The lake was beautiful, with serval fish jumping.
 We came across 2 nice camp sites, there could be more, we didn't explore too much around the lake.